-Alternatively, click and select Dock Objects Panel to dock the panel to the left of the model.
-Drag objects from the docked panel to the model as needed.
+Objects Panel.
+You can then drag objects from the docked panel to the model as needed.

-When you run your model, you can use the Test button to see how it runs.
-Click Test.
-The Test window appears.
-Click on a window and select Subscribe.
-Event data appears in the Results section.
+6. When you are ready to run your model, you can use the Test button to see how it runs.

 Note: Test mode is supported only for projects.
 It is not supported for engines.